Awni00/relational-convolutions/rebuttals/icml/xLCW.md

 and inviting,
 > Please let us know if you have any further questions or comments.
 We look forward to hearing back from you.

-This review did not provide a meaningful assessment of work and we pointed this out politely in our rebuttal.
+This review did not provide a meaningful assessment of our work and we pointed this out politely in our rebuttal.
 In particular, the review made no mention of the proposed methods or experiments of the paper, focusing solely on confusion around terminology.
 This is a criticism of the review, not the reviewer.
+We don't know what part of our rebuttal offended you, but that certainly wasn't our intent.
 Our rebuttal clarified terminology, gave an overview of the literature, and summarized the methods of the paper in hopes of engaging you in constructive discussion.
 <!-- The response above, like the original review, continues to be unprofessional and adversarial. -->

 <!-- Your review did not discuss any aspect of our paper, instead focused entirely on confusion around terminology.
 As author's, we have a right to point out reviews which don't provide a meaningful evaluation of our work. -->